gabrielbrise/2dge/README.md

 ## Singletons

-Some classes are only instancied a single time during the game initialization.
+Some classes are only instanced a single time during the game initialization.
 There can be no more than one of the following, thus they are singletons:

 - Canvas
 - Keyboard